PagerDuty/backstage-plugin-docs/docs/advanced/service-entity-mapping.md

 This can of course be automated through the use of PagerDuty's APIs but it's still something that requires human effort and for some teams it is difficult to justify the investment.

-For that reason we create a `PagerDutyPage` component that is intended to be the single place for advanced configurations related to this plugin.
+For that reason, we created a `PagerDutyPage` component that is intended to be the single place for advanced configurations related to this plugin.

 > At this point in time the `PagerDutyPage` only allows Admins to map existing PagerDuty services to Backstage entities.
 Other features will be released in the future.